nikmazur/api-rest-testing/README.md

 Tests were written with TestNG as the testing framework and REST Assured for managing requests and responses to the server.

 Overall there are currently 6 positive and 6 negative tests.

-Spring was configured to save logs to files in the project directory instead of the console.